banyancomputer/s3-service/README.md

 # run your Worker in an ideal development workflow (with a local server, file watcher & more)
 $ npm run dev

+# While dev is running, you can run integration tests with
+$ cargo test

 # deploy your Worker globally to the Cloudflare network (update your wrangler.toml file for configuration)
 $ npm run deploy
 ```